UP/Start Competition 2021 FAQ

 I’m an online student.
 Can I participate?

-If you are enrolled in a MICA degree program and are starting a business in Baltimore, you are welcome to participate.
-You must be able to attend Round 1's in person ‘Pop Up and Pitch’ at MICA on February 7.
-Those who advance to the final round of the competition must also be present on April 14.
+If you are enrolled in a MICA degree program and are starting a business in the DC, Maryland, Virginia region, you are welcome to participate.
+You must be able to virtually participate in Round 1's ‘Pop Up and Pitch’ on February 12.
+Those who advance to the final round of the competition must virtually present on April 14.

 How about international students?